Start by using the features you're most excited about.

 What actions do you need to take before you can effectively build this habit.
 This might include investing in certain tools, doing some research or purchasing a membership.
 Just make sure your preparation doesn’t turn into procrastination.

-a) Meditate daily for 10 minutes at 7am in my bedroom
+Example: Meditate daily for 10 minutes at 7am in my bedroom.

 Prep: research the best meditation apps, download/purchase subscription, set recurring alarm.

-b) Run 5km at 7am around Albert Park 3 times a week
+Example: Run 5km at 7am around Albert Park 3 times a week.

-Prep: buy a good pair of runners and create running playlist
+Prep: buy a good pair of runners, buy a fitbit and create running playlist.

-c) Practise 1 hour of yoga 3 times a week at Wonder Yoga
+Example: Practise 1 hour of yoga 3 times a week at Wonder Yoga.

 Lastly, use the Habit Tracker on each Weekly Spread to track and record your progress.